MicroPasts/heritage-at-risk/README.md

 ## Openrefine

-The final data set from the HE website is then manipulated via the use of Openrefine, and a list of the commands used to manipulate data is available in the [tutorial folder](/tutorial/openrefine-commands.md).
+The final data set from the HE website is then manipulated via the use of Openrefine, and a formatted markdown table of the commands used to manipulate data is available in the [notebooks folder](/notebooks/openrefine-commands.md) which is created from an exported [openrefine json](/notebooks/openrefine/json/openrefine-commands.json) file (you can reuse this).

 ## Getting Started